wazo-platform/wazo-doc/source/upgrade/upgrade.rst

 Consult the `16.09 Roadmap <https://projects.xivo.io/versions/245>`_

 * The XiVO Client now uses xivo-ctid-ng to do transfers.
-Those new transfers cannot be cancelled with the ``*0`` DTMF and there is no interface in the XiVO Client to cancel a transfer for profiles other than the switchboard (bug `#6321`_).
+Those new transfers cannot be cancelled with the ``*0`` DTMF sequence and there is no interface in the XiVO Client to cancel a transfer for profiles other than the switchboard (bug `#6321`_).
 This will be addressed in a later version.

 * Transfers started from the XiVO Client do not respect the ``Dial timeout on transfer`` option anymore (bug `#6322`_).
 This feature will be reintroduced in a later version.